Esra Erdoğan

-Esra Erdoğan Albayrak (born 1983) is a Turkish sociologist.
-She is the daughter of the 12th President of Turkey, Recep Tayyip Erdoğan, and the wife of the 66th Minister of Finance and Treasury, Berat Albayrak.
+Esra Albayrak (née Erdoğan; born 14 October 1983) is a Turkish sociologist.
+She is the daughter of the 12th President of Turkey, Recep Tayyip Erdoğan, and the wife of the former Minister of Finance and Treasury of Turkey, Berat Albayrak.

 Family

 Her father is Recep Tayyip Erdoğan and her mother is Emine Erdoğan.
 She has three siblings: Ahmet Burak, Necmettin Bilal and Sümeyye.
 On 11 July 2004, she was married to Sadık Albayrak's son Berat Albayrak at the Lütfi Kırdar Convention and Exhibition Center.
 Guests at the ceremony included Romanian Prime Minister Adrian Năstase, Greek Prime Minister Kostas Karamanlis, Jordanian King Abdullah II, Pakistani President Pervez Musharraf, Minister of Foreign Affairs Abdullah Gül and Speaker of the Grand National Assembly Bülent Arınç.
 They have four children; Ahmet Akif (b.
 2006), Emine Mahinur (b.
 2009), Sadık (b.
 2015) and Hamza Salih (b.
 2020).

 Education

-She completed her high school education in Kadıköy İmam Hatip High School and her undergraduate education in 2003 in the field of sociology and history at Indiana University.
+She completed her high school education in Kadıköy İmam Hatip High School and her undergraduate education in 2003 in the field of sociology and history at Indiana University Bloomington in the College of Arts and Sciences.
 She received her master's degree from the University of California, Berkeley.
 In 2016, she completed her PhD in sociology at the same university.
 One of her friends whom she studied with described her as a person with "strong personality; strict beliefs about life, faith, politics and family".